-Since immigrating to the United States of America in 2010 and being sponsored in 2016 for his extraordinary abilities as a musician, the enchanting and dexterous cellist, Steve Kramer, has proven to be one of the most prominent and colorful musicians of today, ascending into classical music’s highest class of performance and musical education.
+Since becoming active as an international cellist and educator in the United States of America in 2010 and being sponsored in 2016 and 2019 for his extraordinary abilities as a musician, the enchanting and dexterous cellist, Steve Kramer, has proven to be one of the most prominent and colorful musicians of today, ascending into classical music’s highest class of performance and musical education.
 His silvery, singing tone, perspicacious intelligence, musical inquisitiveness and charismatic personality have led him to build memorable bridges to his audience while exploring versatile repertoire from the four corners of the world.
 His childhood experience studying the art of chamber music with Yehudi Menuhin and Peter Norris has most certainly contributed a significant element to his enlightening style and the invigorating and very expressive musical individuality that distinguishes his playing and teaching.

 Steve Kramer is the award-winning recipient of the internationally prestigious Jacob Gade Foundation’s 36th Grand Prize.
 The prize supports an outstanding musician who possesses progressive and penetrating musicality and pizzazz and who desires to have a life-long career as a major international artist and performer.
 Since receiving the award in 1998, Steve Kramer has collaborated with composers from all over the world.
-In the near future he will perform contemporary music by composers, David Finko, Ben Steinberg, Daniel Dorff, Sidney Grolnic, Eleonor Sigal and Cynthia Folio as well as compositions by Scandinavian composers and composer who lost their lives in World Wars I & II.
-Furthermore, Steve Kramer was awarded the 1994 Bernhard Rosenfeld Foundation Artist Prize, supporting outstanding musical children from families who emigrated from the former Soviet Union.
+In the near future he will perform contemporary music by composers David Finko, Ben Steinberg, Daniel Dorff, Sidney Grolnic, Eleonor Sigal, Andrea Clearfield, Cynthia Folio, Nimrod Borenstein, Eugene Magalif, Michael Shingo Crawford, and Victor Frost as well as compositions by Scandinavian composers and composers who lost their lives in World Wars I & II.
+Furthermore, Steve Kramer was awarded the 1994 Bernhard Rosenfeld Foundation Artist Prize, which supports outstanding musical children from families who emigrated from the former Soviet Union.
 In addition, he was awarded the Talent Prize and Gold Medal at the national music competition, the Berlingske Music Competition, in Copenhagen, Denmark, and garnered an Artist Prize given by Pope John Paul II in Orvieto at the Orvieto Musica festival in Italy.
-Numerous Danish foundations, including the Augustinus Foundation, the Royal Danish Family and English benefactors, generously subsidized Steve Kramer’s early education.
+Numerous Danish foundations, including the Augustinus Foundation, the Royal Danish family and English benefactors, generously subsidized Steve Kramer’s early education.

 In the 2014-15 season, Steve Kramer made his appearance as a soloist and chamber musician at the Barnes Foundation and the Kimmel Center in Philadelphia.
 His recent invitations by patrons continuously bring Steve Kramer to Europe.
-In the U.S. Steve Kramer will continue his passionate involvement with educating less privileged young people.
-He will emphasize the utmost importance of training children in classical music as part of their academic education.
-Children born into poverty receives free of charge lessons in his local community.
+In the U.S. Steve Kramer continues his passionate involvement with educating less privileged young people.
+He emphasizes the utmost importance of training children in classical music as part of their academic education.
+Children born into poverty receive free of charge lessons in his local community.

 In 2012-13 Steve Kramer debuted at the Kimmel Center’s Verizon Hall and Perelman Theater and the Philadelphia Art Museum.

-An American immigrant since 2010, Steve Kramer now devotes all his time in the United States, where he has been a most active performer of the cello and violin repertoire.
-He is working part time as an educator in music as well as the Director of Music at the Centre Theater in Montgomery County, where he is a proud member of Valley Forge Tourism & Convention Board.
-Steve Kramer continues developing his artistic collaboration with the young generation of America, teaching emerging young artists from across the world and passionately devotes much of his time teaching underprivileged youth and bringing regular performances to the sick and infirm.
-Steve’s more recent endeavors involves teaching at a number of organizations including Philadelphia Youth Orchestra and Musicopia.
-Steve Kramer collaborates with Richard Calassini and Cunningham Piano Company and portrays chamber music in a myriad of ways having established numerous ensembles, many of who are recognized as leading ensembles.
-As part of an old European tradition of sharing the musical arts in intimate settings with friends and families; Steve Kramer makes great emphasis on performing chamber-music concerts, most recently at ‘Music at Lake Barcroft’, in collaboration with Dominic Cardella.
-In 2018/19 the Rachmaninoff Duo will promote American and Danish compositions internationally.
-Most recent invitations bringing the ensemble to Brazil, São Carlos, São José dos Campos and Piracicaba.
-The artistic collaboration-series contains both recitals and master-classes, sharing the heart of America in music, honoring outstanding composers such as the great George Gershwin and Leonard Berstein, in celebration of his 100th anniversary.
+An American resident since 2010, Steve Kramer now devotes all his time in the United States, where he has been a most active performer of the cello and violin repertoire.
+He is working part time as an educator in music as well as the Director of Music at the Centre Theater in Norristown, in Montgomery County, where he is a proud member of Valley Forge Tourism & Convention Board.
+Steve Kramer continues developing his artistic collaboration with the young generation of America, teaching emerging young artists from across the world and passionately devoting much of his time teaching underprivileged youth and bringing regular performances to the sick and infirm.
+Steve’s more recent endeavors involve teaching at a number of organizations including Philadelphia Youth Orchestra and Musicopia.
+Steve Kramer collaborates with Richard Galassini and Cunningham Piano Company and Septa and portrays chamber music in a myriad of ways, having established numerous ensembles, many of which are recognized for their highest quality.
+As part of an old European tradition of sharing the musical arts in intimate settings with friends and families, Steve Kramer puts great emphasis on performing chamber-music concerts, most recently at ‘Music at Lake Barcroft’, in collaboration with Dominic Cardella.
+In 2018/19 the Rachmaninoff Duo began promoting American and Danish compositions internationally, and continues in 2020/21.
+Most recent invitations brought the ensemble to Brazil: São Carlos, São José dos Campos and Piracicaba.
+This artistic series contained both recitals and master-classes, sharing the heart of America in music and honoring outstanding composers such as the great George Gershwin and Leonard Bernstein, in celebration of his 100th anniversary.